-This proven email marketing strategy you’re about to discover will allow you to build a positive relationship with your ever growing list of subscribers.
+Discover how to build a positive relationship with your ever growing list of subscribers.

 It’s proven to work, in fact some marketers with more than 50,000 subscribers on their list still use this same 100% free, email marketing strategy.

 I’ll show you everything you need to know to make this work for you!